Failsworth: Transport

 Failsworth's main thoroughfare is Oldham Road (A62) between Manchester and Oldham.
-The M60 is an ring-road motorway circling Greater Manchester, with access via Junction 22.
+The M60 is a ring-road motorway circling Greater Manchester, with access via Junction 22.
 Its completion around 1995–2000 saw the installation of a graded junction and other notable changes to the A62.
 It led to several rows of buildings around the junction being demolished.

 There are frequent buses through Failsworth between Manchester city centre and Oldham on Stagecoach Manchester's 83 Bee Network service.
 There is also a frequent service to Manchester city centre and to Saddleworth via Oldham, with service 84.
 Other bus destinations from Failsworth are Ashton-under-Lyne, Chadderton, Huddersfield, Rochdale, Royton, Saddleworth, Shaw & Crompton and Trafford Centre.

 Failsworth tram stop in Hardman Lane is on the Oldham & Rochdale line of the Manchester Metrolink.
 At peak times, trams run every 6 minutes south towards via central Manchester and north to Shaw & Crompton or Rochdale via Oldham.
 At off-peak times, trams run every 12 minutes to East Didsbury and Rochdale.
 Previously this was an unstaffed rail station on the Oldham Loop line serviced by Northern Rail services to Manchester Victoria or Rochdale via Oldham.
 It closed in October 2009 under Phase 3a of Metrolink extension and re-opened as a tram stop in 2012.